 Does Expanded Award Space Include Partners?

-The short answer is no. Holding the United Explorer Card or any other United card only opens up additional award space on United-operated flights, including regional subsidiaries like United Express.
+The short answer is no. Holding the United Business Card or any other United card only opens up additional award space on United-operated flights, including regional subsidiaries like United Express.
 But the expanded award availability can make partner awards more accessible.
 In many cases, the extra availability eliminates the need to purchase a separate ticket to position to an international hub where saver-level partner flights are available.

 What Miles Can I Use To Book Expanded MileagePlus Award Space?